mesonbuild/meson/docs/markdown/Reference-manual.md

 This object is returned by [`environment()`](#environment) and stores detailed information about how environment variables should be set during tests.
-It should be passed as the `env` keyword argument to tests.
+It should be passed as the `env` keyword argument to tests and other functions.
 It has the following methods.

 - `append(varname, value1, value2, ...)` appends the given values to
   the old value of the environment variable, e.g.  `env.append('FOO',